 This article shares learnings from Google’s influential MapReduce paper and explores the challenges encountered while implementing a simplified version.
 Our system uses multiple worker processes, running on a single machine and communicating via RPC, to mimic key aspects of a distributed environment.

-What is Map-Reduce#
+What is Map-Reduce

 At its core, MapReduce is a programming model and an associated framework for processing and generating massive datasets using a parallel, distributed algorithm, typically on a cluster of computers.
-You might already be familiar with map
+You might already be familiar with map and reduce operations from functional programming languages.
+For instance, in JavaScript, array.map() transforms each element of an array independently based on a mapper function, while array.reduce() iterates through an array, applying a reducer function to accumulate its elements into a single output value (e.g., a sum, or a new, aggregated object).

 The MapReduce paradigm, brilliantly scales these fundamental concepts to tackle data processing challenges that are orders of magnitude larger than what a single machine can handle.
 The general flow typically involves several key stages: